smarvin/drbronner/pages/ci-pipeline/ci-overview.md

 The Connectivity CI pipeline lets you:

-* Use distributed test suites across machines.
+* Use distributed test suites across machines
-* Run each test suite in a clean environment.
+* Run each test suite in a clean environment
-* Test a broad matrix of operating systems, databases, drivers, Tableau versions, and TACO files.
+* Test a broad matrix of operating systems, databases, drivers, Tableau versions, and TACO files
-* Run and get results from the Tableau Data Source Verification Tool (TDVT) test suite, usually within 10 minutes.
+* Run and get results from the Tableau Data Source Verification Tool (TDVT) test suite, usually within 10 minutes
-* Bubble up actionable log messages.
+* Bubble up actionable log messages
-* Save the machine state when there’s a failure to help with diagnostics.
+* Save the machine state when there’s a failure to help with diagnostics
-* Test partner-built connectors on demand.
+* Test partner-built connectors on demand
 * Analyze test results in Tableau.
-This allows you to prioritize how to fix failing tests, identify longest running test suite, detect test cases failing across all operating systems, and compare runs across various driver versions.
+This allows you to prioritize how to fix failing tests, identify longest running test suite, detect test cases failing across all operating systems, and compare runs across various driver versions
-* Isolate partner test results in a separate database.
+* Isolate partner test results in a separate database

 ## Your repository